pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/remoteOperations/remoteOperations.md

 [note] Paging, filtering, and sorting are performed on the server side for the [ODataStore](/concepts/70%20Data%20Binding/00%20Specify%20a%20Data%20Source/40%20OData.md '/Documentation/Guide/Data_Binding/Specify_a_Data_Source/OData/'), but you can change them to the client side by setting the corresponding **remoteOperations** fields to **false**.
 Other operations are always client-side.

-The following restrictions apply to widget functionality when operations are remote:
+The following restrictions apply to UI component functionality when operations are remote:

 - Columns with the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue') or [calculateDisplayValue](/api-reference/_hidden/GridBaseColumn/calculateDisplayValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateDisplayValue') option set cannot be sorted, filtered, or used for grouping.